pfcarrier/docker_mermade/README.md

 > In the command above "c:\full_path_to_your_fastq_file" is usually replaced with
 > the directory on your laptop that contain your sequence ( E.g. xxxxx.fastq) file.
 >
-> Note that the fastq file need to be uncompressed, mermade cannot coop
-> with .gz ; the directory should also contain the barcode.txt and background.txt
+> Note that the directory should also contain the barcode.txt and background.txt
 > file.
 >
 > When you are inside the container the /work/ directory you are starting in